Wilford Lloyd Baumes

-Wilford Lloyd Baumes (born 1939) is an American screenwriter and producer.
-He is known for serving as the developer of the American romantic comedy drama The Love Boat, which was based on the 1974 book The Love Boats, by Jeraldine Saunders.
+Wilford Lloyd Baumes (November 24, 1939 – June 28, 2026) was an American screenwriter and television producer known for creating the romantic comedy-drama series The Love Boat, which was based on the 1974 book The Love Boats, by Jeraldine Saunders.

 Baumes was the brother of Hayward Hudson Baumes.
-He had mostly worked on some television films including, The Dead Don't Die, Nightmare in Badham County and Alexander: The Other Side of Dawn.
+He mostly worked on some television films including The Dead Don't Die, Nightmare in Badham County, and Alexander: The Other Side of Dawn.
 Baumes also produced Wonder Woman.
 He was a resident of Santa Barbara, California.

+Baumes died in Cincinnati on June 28, 2026, at the age of 86.